-Prior to 1 May 2004 when EudraCT database was established, clinical trial information was confidential and available only to Member States' Competent Authorities, the EMA, and the European Commission.
+Prior to 1 May 2004 when EudraCT database was established, clinical trial information was confidential and available only to Member States' Competent Authorities, the EMA and the European Commission.
 After 21 July 2014, it became mandatory for sponsors to post clinical trials results in the EudraCT database.
-According to the CTR, the EU database should contain all relevant clinical trial information submitted through the CTIS.
-The information must be available publicly and includes: inclusion and exclusion criteria; main objectives and endpoints; the start and end dates of patient recruitment; and the trial end date.
-However, subject personal data cannot be entered into the CTIS.
-To protect an individual's right to privacy and rights to personal data protection, some information regarding clinical trials need to be anonymised.
-To maintain confidentiality, certain documents must be submitted in two versions: one for publication (redacted) and one for non-publication (not redacted).
+According to the CTR, the EU database will contain all relevant clinical trial information submitted through the CTIS.
+The information will be available publicly and will include: inclusion and exclusion criteria; main objectives and endpoints; the start and end dates of patient recruitment; and the trial end date.
+However, no subject personal data will be entered into the CTIS.
+To protect an individual's right to privacy and rights to personal data protection, some information regarding clinical trials will continue to need to be anonymised.